Chart Color Schemes

 Sinnamon Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Sinnamon Park has a high level of cultural diversity, with 28.3% speaking a language other than English at home and 39.2% born overseas.
-Christianity is the dominant religion in Sinnamon Park, comprising 53.5%.
-Judaism is overrepresented compared to Greater Brisbane, making up 0.3% versus 0.2%.
+Sinnamon Park has a high level of cultural diversity, with 28.3% of its population speaking a language other than English at home and 39.2% born overseas.
+Christianity is the main religion in Sinnamon Park, comprising 53.5% of people.
+Notably, Judaism is overrepresented in Sinnamon Park at 0.3%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity